 Are You an Injured Third Party?

 If you were injured by someone else, due to a physician’s negligence, you may still be able to file a suit against that physician or treating facility.
 You will first need your case evaluated by a CT medical malpractice attorney.
-Contact the expert attorneys at Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
+Contact the expert attorneys at Berkowitz Hanna today to schedule a no-obligation case evaluation.
 Call (203) 487-5716 or contact us online to get started.